Pezmc/custom-gifs-slack-command/README.md

 If you head directly to your hosted instance, it'll link you to your gif server to see all the loaded gifs.

 For Heroku that would be `http://[your-instance-name].herokuapp.com/`

+### Add some extra gifs

+Head back to your gifs repo set-up in step 1 to add more gifs, they'll show up in Slack about five minutes after deploy.